-Your Guided Tour of Mount Rainier National Park
+Your Guided Day Hike of Mount Rainier National Park

 We will speak ahead of time to plan your day with the types of experiences you desire, meeting early in the morning or later in the day (no later than 2pm PST).

 You will be providing your own lunch and any other personal gear you require.
 I do recommend binoculars, snacks, waterproof/windproof jacket, rain pants, camera with extra batteries, hat, sunscreen and sunglasses.
 Dress in layers to adjust to the possible changing weather and higher elevations.
 Wear sturdy walking or hiking shoes.
 Bring extra water with you as the water refill stations have been closed during COVID.
 I also recommend having a good supply of hand sanitizer to use after restroom stops and on the trail.

-If needed, I will have extra bottles of water and hand sanitizer in my personal vehicle as well.
+If needed, I can provide hiking poles, extra bottles of water and hand sanitizer.

 Bring your National Park Pass or purchase a day use pass when arriving at the Park entrance ($30 USD good for 7 days).
 Passes can be purchased ahead of time through the Mount Rainier National Park website. www.nps.gov/mora Note that as of May 26, 2023, the Park is going to a cashless system for entrance and campground purchases.